KadenRigsbee/fs-journal/journal/05/questions.md

 08. The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.

-  > The `Continuous Integration` pipeline delivers information from the client while the `Continuous Delivery` pipeline returns it.
+  > The `request` pipeline delivers information from the client while the `response` pipeline returns it.

 09. Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.